Patterns for API Design: Adoption Story Part 4

 So far, this journey has resulted in three previously published adoption stories: the first released on March 26, 2023, the second on August 26, 2023, and the third on January 26, 2024.

-At the time of this writing, 31 patterns from the book have been studied and reviewed.
-This fourth adoption story focuses on the following patterns:
+At the time of this writing, 33 patterns from the book have been studied and reviewed.
+This fourth pattern story covers the following twelve patterns:

 Wicked problem

-Both api-patterns.org and the Patterns for API Design book describe API design as a “wicked problem” – one that has no single, definitive solution, where solving one issue often uncovers new ones, and only partial resolutions exist.
+Both on api-patterns.org and in the book Patterns for API Design, API design is described as a ‘wicked problem’ – one that has no single, definitive solution, where solving one issue often uncovers new ones, and only partial resolutions are possible.

 A wicked problem is a complex issue with no single, clear-cut solution; addressing one aspect often creates new challenges, and the problem can only be partially resolved in multiple ways